 These conifers have tiny scalelike leaves that are closely set on cord-like branches and bear interesting globular, golf ball–size cones made up of shield-shaped scales.
-Need little pruning.
+They need little pruning.

 C. a. glabra (often sold as C. glabra) is virtually identical to the species, but has smooth, cherry red bark.